Azure Stack Hub servicing policy

 OEM hardware vendor-provided updates.
 Azure Stack Hub hardware partners are responsible for the end-to-end servicing lifecycle (including guidance) for the hardware-related firmware and driver update packages.
 In addition, Azure Stack Hub hardware partners own and maintain guidance for all software and hardware on the hardware lifecycle host.
 The OEM hardware vendor hosts these update packages on their own download site.

 Microsoft expects to release software update packages multiple times throughout the year.

 OEM hardware vendors release their updates on an as-needed basis.
-Please check with your OEM for the latest updates to hardware.
+Check with your OEM for the latest updates to hardware.